 Two for Atlanta –

-Atlanta Thrashers General Manager Don Waddell, who values the interviewing process “a tad more’’ than the fitness results at the Combine, will have two first-round picks at the NHL Entry Draft, June 20-21 in Ottawa.
+Atlanta Thrashers general manager Don Waddell, who values the interviewing process “a tad more’’ than the fitness results at the combine, will have two first-round picks at the NHL entry draft in Ottawa.

 The club has the third overall choice, plus Pittsburgh’s first-round pick (either No. 29 or 30).
 Needless to say, Waddell and his staff have been working around the clock in making the necessary preparations.